kubewarden/user-group-psp-policy/README.md

 request.
 Even if the value is a valid one.
 The default value of this attribute is `false`.

-This policy can inspect Pod resources, but can also operate against "higher order" Kuberenetes resource like Deployment, ReplicaSet, DaemonSet, ReplicationController, Job and CronJob.
+This policy can inspect Pod resources, but can also operate against "higher order" Kubernetes resources like Deployment, ReplicaSet, DaemonSet, ReplicationController, Job and CronJob.

 It's up to the operator to decide which kind of resources the policy is going to inspect.